-July was busiest month for illegal border crossings in 21 years, CBP data show
+July was busiest month for illegal border crossings in 21 years, CBP data shows

 Over the past several months, the arrival of soaring numbers of migrants from Ecuador, Brazil, Haiti, Venezuela and nations in Africa has complicated the Biden administration’s attempt to ease pressure on the border through a strategy based on addressing the “root causes” of emigration from Central America.

 Officials in Panama this week held talks with Colombia and other nations in the region to urge tighter visa restrictions, as jungle camps holding U.S.-bound migrants have swelled with thousands of stranded migrants.
-About 10,000 people, mainly from Haiti and Cuba, are currently stuck in the small port town of Necocli, Colombia, awaiting sea passage to Panama.
+About 10,000 people, mainly from Haiti and Cuba, are stuck in the small port town of Necoclí, Colombia, awaiting sea passage to Panama.